Infant Dental Care

 - Reduce pacifier satisfaction by piercing the pacifier’s nipple

-- Go “col-md-6d turkey” and remove all pacifiers from child's access
+- Go “cold turkey” and remove all pacifiers from child's access